 One unfortunate consequence of Michigan's high auto insurance costs is its relatively high number of uninsured drivers.
-Various factors affect a vehicle owner's choice to purchase and maintain insurance coverage including the premium they would be or are required to pay.33 All states, with two exceptions, require car owners to carry a minimum amount of liability insurance on their vehicles.
-States vary in terms of how their minimum insurance requirements are enforced and their financial penalties for driving without insurance.34 Nonetheless, some car owners still choose to take their chances and not carry auto insurance.
+Various factors affect a vehicle owner's choice to purchase and maintain insurance coverage including the premium they would be or are required to pay.
+44 All states, with one exception, require car owners to carry a minimum amount of liability insurance on their vehicles.
+States vary in terms of how their minimum insurance requirements are enforced and their financial penalties for driving without insurance.
+45 Nonetheless, some car owners still choose to take their chances and go without insurance.

 To the extent that Michigan's system for auto insurance has increased its cost, this will induce more vehicle owners to go without coverage.
 Figure IV.1 shows estimates of the percentage of uninsured drivers in Michigan relative to the national average for the years 2007, 2009, 2012, 2015, and 2019.
-These estimates, developed by the Insurance and required to pay court costs.
+These estimates, developed by the Insurance Research Council (IRC), indicate that in 2019, 25.5% of Michigan drivers were uninsured.
+46 This figure was considerably higher than the national average of 12.6%.
+Additionally, as shown in Table IV.1, in 2019, Michigan ranked second among all states in the estimated percentage of uninsured drivers.
+Both the percentage of uninsured drivers in Michigan and its ranking for this metric have increased considerably since 2007.
+This problem is more severe in certain areas of the state such as Detroit where it was estimated that 50% of drivers did not have auto insurance prior to the reforms.47 and required to pay court costs.
 Additionally, an individual can have their license suspended for 30 days and face up to one year in jail for driving without insurance.

-33 Borba (2019) examines the factors associated with differences in the incidence of uninsured motorists across states.
+44 Borba (2019) examines the factors associated with differences in the incidence of uninsured motorists across states.
 He found that economic factors - particularly differences in income, education, and employment rates - explain a large portion of state differences in uninsured motorists (UM) premium rates.
-34 In Michigan, an individual convicted of driving without insurance can be fined up to \$500 for two years
+45 In Michigan, an individual convicted of driving without insurance can be fined up to \$500 for two years